Written by

 MONTAGE:

-- Another client stares in confusion, then leaves.
+- Another client stares at Jenny in confusion for an uncomfortable beat, then leaves.

 END FLASHBACK